eachambers/EvoGeno-Methods-Workshop/README.md

 ### Time and location

-The workshops will be held at the **Evans computer lab (room B3A) from 10AM to 1PM on Friday April 21, April 28, and May 5**.
+The workshops will be held at the **Evans computer lab (Evans Hall room B3A) from 10AM to 1PM on Friday April 21, April 28, and May 5**.

 ### Installation information